kennyleung-su/cs231n-sl-classification/README.md

 ## Preparing the Dataset

 To train our model, we are using [Chalearn Isolated Gesture](http://chalearnlap.cvc.uab.es/dataset/21/description/) dataset which contains 47933 RGB and RGB-D gesture videos with 249 different gestures.
 Download the dataset from Chalearn's website and the labels from [here](http://www.cbsr.ia.ac.cn/users/jwan/database/IsoGD_labels.zip).
-Extract the training, validation and test set and their respective labels in the following manner.
+Extract the training, validation and test set and their respective labels and place it in the following structure.
 ```
 ../
 ├── cs231n-sl-classification